awsdocs/aws-systems-manager-user-guide/doc_source/composite-docs.md

 1. The `aws:runDocument` plugin to run the `AWS-UpdateSSMAgent` document, which updates SSM Agent to the latest version\.

-1. The `aws:runDocument` plugin to run the legacy AWS\-ApplyPatchBaseline document, which installs all whitelisted patches\.
+1. The `aws:runDocument` plugin to run the legacy `AWS-ApplyPatchBaseline` document, which installs all whitelisted patches\.

-1. The `aws:runDocument` plugin to run the AWS\-InstallApplication document, which installs the antivirus software\.
+1. The `aws:runDocument` plugin to run the `AWS-InstallApplication` document, which installs the antivirus software\.

 1. The `aws:downloadContent` plugin to download scripts from GitHub and run them\.